-The Substance Test above may be satisfied in relation to a relevant activity if the legal entity outsources its BVI CIGA, in relation to that relevant activity, to a third-party within the jurisdiction.
+The Substance Test above may be satisfied in relation to a relevant activity if the legal entity outsources its BVI CIGA, in relation to that relevant activity, to a third-party within the BVI.
 The legal entity must, however, be able to prove that it is able to monitor and control the BVI CIGA being carried out.

-Pure equity holding entities
+Holding business – pure equity holding entities

 - complies with its statutory obligations under the BVI Business Companies Act, 2004 or the Limited Partnership Act, 2017 (whichever is relevant)

 - has, in the BVI, adequate employees and premises for holding equity participations and, where it manages those equity participations, has, in the BVI, adequate employees and premises for carrying out that management.

 All in-scope legal entities are required to provide information to enable the ITA to monitor whether the entity is conducting any Relevant Activities, and if so, whether they are doing so in accordance with the economic substance requirements.
 The information will be integrated into the BVI’s existing Beneficial Ownership Secure Search (BOSS) system which prescribes registered agents in the BVI to maintain up-to-date information on beneficial ownership which is searchable by competent authorities.
 Under the ES Act, the amended Boss Act now requires legal entities to also submit information in relation to any Relevant Activities and their tax residency status.

 Further regulations concerning filing format and submissions periods are currently being drafted by the ITA and Marbury will update this guide once the information has been published.

 Legal entities will be required to report the following information for the preceding financial period for each Relevant Activity conducted:

 - the total turnover generated by the Relevant Activity